“I need a place to stay and I have no money”

 HomeAway, VRBO and Airbnb offer over 1 million places to sleep for a night or more to tourists around the world.
 Types of lodging are very varied: you can probably find something that suits you or that’s a bit more exotic than what you’re used to.

-This solution is one of the cheap alternatives to hotels that is not often enough thought of.
+This solution is one of the cheap alternatives to hotels that are not often enough thought of.
 Many universities around the globe provide their students with free or low-cost accommodation.
 When comes the time for holidays, these lodgings are left unoccupied: some universities are then willing to rent them to travelers looking for affordable sleep options.

-While it’s harder to find something on weekends during the year, do check if the local college dorms are open to renting student rooms or dorms during term breaks or in the summer.
+While it’s harder to find something on weekends during the school year, do check if the local college dorms are open to renting student rooms or dorms during term breaks or in the summer.
 The best option is to do your research on the local universities and colleges and contact them directly.
 Just google “academic housing in [city]”.
 I know that my university in France opened their doors to budget travelers between July and August.
 Facilities won’t be of the same standard as a hotel, but your wallet will thank you for it!

 Guesthouses / Budget hotels / Inns